 Sleeves do have a traditional tailoring standard to help contrast the jacket from the shirt.
 Suit jacket sleeve alterations should be first measured with your arms by your side and should just reach the wrist bone.
 The shirt underneath should extend approximately one-half inch below to ensure color contrast and levelness.
 Because no one is perfectly symmetrical, it’s best to measure each sleeve to appropriate for each arm.

-Chest and Stomach
+Suit Alterations to the Chest and Stomach

 After both the pants and sleeve, the chest is the next piece of the puzzle a good tailor will look to for possible alterations.
 Easy indicators of needing the chest and stomach areas tailored include buckling of the lapels and collar or excess fabric around the torso.
 Your tailor should determine the best fit for your body type and distribute that space evenly on both the left and right sides.